pradsy90/datacom-labs/Subnetting/Subnetting.md

 2. Change the subnet for a deployed instance
 3. Explain how subnetting effects the ability of computers on a network to communicate.

+It is really, really important that you watch the videos this week to see the visuals of what is going on inside of AWS.
+I am not providing pictures here as I really need you to watch the videos to get oriented with the lab.

 Steps
 --------------------------